 - No-Sell: Lolph's codpiece does this and broadcasts its product's thanks after.

 - No Song for the Wicked: Inverted.
 Gideon's Villain Song was the only traditional song that made it onto the show.

 - Non-Standard Character Design:

-- Most of the children have four fingered hands while the adults have 5 fingers.
+- Most children have four-fingered hands while adults have 5 fingers.

 - Rumble McSkirmish from the episode "Fight Fighters" is a video game character brought to life, and as such is rendered as 16-bit pixel art reminiscent of Street Fighter.